 Opportunities to join the lab

-I do not currently have funding for postdocs, but I encourage potential postdocs interested in pursuing funding together to contact me.
+I encourage potential postdocs interested in pursuing funding together to contact me.
+One excellent opportunity is the Washington Research Foundation postdoc program.

 Most research in the Buckley lab concerns functional ecology, evolution, and biogeography in changing environments, a broad and complex topic leaving lots of room for creative and interdisciplinary approaches and independent projects.
 Students are encouraged to develop their own projects in collaboration with me.
 One focus of the lab is coupling theoretical and quantitative tools with data collection.
 I feel that combining multiple approaches is central to tackling questions of environmental change and a primary benefit of choosing to conduct graduate research in the Buckley lab.
 I anticipate that student projects will generally span two of the following three approaches: theory, ecoinformatic analysis, and field or lab work.
 My goal as a mentor is to ensure students learn how to identify interesting questions, develop feasible approaches, and process and synthesize information to address the question.
-While most of my research has focused on small ectotherms (reptiles, amphibians, and insects), students seeking to ask similar questions in other systems will be encouraged to do so, particularly in collaboration with other research labs.
+While most of my current research is focused on small ectotherms (particularly insects), students seeking to ask similar questions in other systems will be encouraged to do so, particularly in collaboration with other research labs.
+See the how_we_work repository on our lab GitHub account to learn more about our lab workflow and policies.

 - a curriculum vitae